wdi-sf-march-2014/notes/JavascriptTesting/exposing_functions/README.md

 #Document Ready
-If all your code is wrapped in a document ready block, none of the functions will be to be called outside of that closure.
+If all your code is wrapped in a document ready block, none of the functions will be available to be called outside of that closure.

-That's fine for event handlers which are attached within the closure but sometimes we want to expose functionality to other scripts
+That's fine (and indeed great!) for event handlers which are attached within the closure but sometimes we want to expose functionality to other scripts or to the page itself

-This can be done in several ways.
+This can be done in several ways:

 ##window scope